thienlongtran/software-resume-template/README.md

+This template was originally created by [Leslie Cheng](https://github.com/lcfyi).
+Thank you Leslie for the absolutely gorgeous resume template!

-This was adapted from the template [here](https://github.com/sb2nov/resume), with some modifications to design, the code, and ability to get up and running.
+The template was adapted from the template [here](https://github.com/sb2nov/resume), with some modifications to design, the code, and ability to get up and running.
 [Preview](#preview) here.

 # Usage